RobertAKARobin/post_cracking_code/readme.md

 It's a good investment.
 For 15 months in Washington, DC, I taught the Web Development Immersive, a coding "boot camp" run by General Assembly (GA).
 Even though GA makes no guarantee that its students will actually get hired, its graduates land those coveted positions at a rate of over 90% within three months of completing the program.

-It's a win-win situation, and web development "boot camps" are springing up all over to cash in.
+It's a win-win situation, and other boot camps are springing up all over to cash in.

 -----

-"Boot camp" means "hard".
 You can't become a Marine or a soldier without completing boot camp.
-"Web development boot camp" implies that to be a developer you have to slog through this rite of passage.
+Web development "boot camps" imply the same is true of developers.

-But there's a growing elephant in the room: the vast majority of web developers are self-taught, and don't have any formal training at all.
+But there's a growing elephant in the room: a huge number of web developers are self-taught and have no formal training at all.

 The truth is you don't need a boot camp to be a web developer.
 You also don't need a fancy computer, expensive software, a computer science degree, or to be good at math.
 You can design and publish a million-dollar webpage for free from a library computer.

-I'm a college drop-out in my twenties.
-Through GA I was a teacher, mentor, confidant, and life coach to Air Force colonels, licensed doctors, and mechanical engineers, as well as waiters, cashiers, and bartenders.
-You'd think you could guess who would lead the class based on their background and level of education, but that wasn't the case at all.

-So what makes a programmer? **Whoever finds the recipe to the secret sauce will have the boot camp industry by the horns.**
+So what's the difference between the person who is self-taught, and the person who pays $14,000 for what they could learn for free?

 -----

-### The myth of the not-a-computer-person
+## The myth of the not-a-computer person

+I'm a college drop-out in my twenties, and I'm self-taught.
+My students were cashiers, bartenders, orthodox Jewish grandmothers, licensed doctors, Air Force colonels, and everyone in between.

-The easy answer is that I'm a "born programmer", and most people are not.
-I'd love to have a nickel for every time someone told me,
+The easy explanation is that I'm a "born programmer", and most people aren't.
+I'd love to get a nickel for every time someone told me,

 "Oh, I could never learn to code."